TanishkAgarwal18/Rakt_Setu/README.md

 # # Rakt Setu 🩸

 Rakt Setu is a web-based platform designed to bridge the critical gap between blood donors and recipients.
-In emergency situations, finding a matching blood donor can be a life-or-death challenge.
-This project aims to create a seamless and efficient network where individuals can register as donors and those in need can quickly find and connect with them.
+This project aims to create a seamless and efficient network , allowing users to register as donors and used in blood donation campaigns.
 By leveraging technology, Rakt Setu facilitates faster communication and coordination, ultimately helping to save lives.

 ---